The Way Era (1880-1936)

 Arthur Way died on 22 February 1919, leaving his estate to Ada.
 His wife then appears to have moved back to the house, where she stayed until her own death in 1936.
 There was a brief period during this time when Ada and her staff could have taken a train from the bottom of Nightingale Valley.
 A GWR station opened there for just under four years, 1928 to 1932 but was closed due to lack of traffic.

 Ada’s funeral was held (appropriately) at St Mary’s in Leigh Woods and was covered in the Western Daily Press in some detail.
+One Rev C P Way, formerly of St Mary’s, Henbury, conducted the service and a long list of Ways attended as well as Butterworths, Sampson-Ways and members of the Miles family.
 Both Arthur and Ada are buried at All Saints, Long Ashton (not to be confused with All Saints, Wraxall).
 They lie a few feet away from Greville, Emily and Esme Smyth in the centre of the graveyard.

 It had been thought their grave was unmarked – the church’s map shows only that they are in plot ACE but – having gone there myself – Ada and Arthur both have a single tombstone, next to the Smyth tomb.
 Arthur simply has his date of death on the stone while Ada has “an absolute saint” inscribed on hers.

 The beneficiaries in Ada’s will (William Henry Greville Edwards, Henry Thornton Locock, William Langham Carter) sold the property to Roy and Eugenie Boucher, who retained the plot with the lake and constructed a property there.
 Barbara and Stuart Evans purchased the plot that included the main house.
-Curiously, it appears that William Henry was a relation of George Oldham Edwards, of the Leigh Woods Land Company and lived at Butcombe Court.
+Curiously, it appears that William Henry (1856-1940) was the son of George Oldham Edwards and Emily Way.
+We encountered George earlier as a director at the Leigh Woods Land Company and Emily’s first husband.
+William was High Sheriff of Bristol in 1903 and lived at Butcombe Court.
+She left an estate worth £134,035 in 1936 values.

 Page Citation: Coates, Ashley.
 “The Way Era (1880-1936).”
 A History of a Bristol House, ahousehistory.com, 1 Mar.
 2021, https://ahousehistory.com/the-way-era-1880-1936/.